BrandonQuinn/requestmanager/README.md

 The logon process must be computationally difficult but fast enough (and eventually use MFA).

-### No expense spared on passwords (complex password policies are unnecessary and annoying, long passwords are simple until MFA is set up).
+### No expense spared on passwords (complex password policies are unnecessary and annoying, long passwords are enough until MFA is set up).
 Where's that entropy calculator

 They must be long, breakglass must be at least 30 characters.

+## Encryption

+### Aggressive suggestion of use of valid certs

+The installation process does not include installing an SSL certificate, the app however, will aggressive suggest this until it's done.
+I may even disable certain features until it's done.
+The application security is undermined if this is not configured.